awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-onfailure.md

 ## Examples<a name="sam-property-function-onfailure--examples"></a>

-### EventInvoke Configuration Example<a name="sam-property-function-onfailure--examples--eventinvoke-configuration-example"></a>
+### EventInvoke Configuration Example with SQS and Lambda destinations<a name="sam-property-function-onfailure--examples--eventinvoke-configuration-example-with-sqs-and-lambda-destinations"></a>

-Example of how to use EventInvokeConfig\.

-Since no Destination is given for the SQS OnSuccess configuration, SAM will create a SQS queue and add any necessary permissions\.
-Since a Destination is given for the Lambda OnFailure configuration, SAM will only add the necessary permissions to the source Lambda function to call the destination Lambda function\.
+In this example no Destination is given for the SQS OnSuccess configuration, so SAM implicitly creates a SQS queue and adds any necessary permissions\.
+Also for this example, a Destination for a Lambda resource declared in the template file is specified in the OnFailure configuration, so SAM adds the necessary permissions to this Lambda function to call the destination Lambda function\.

-#### YAML<a name="sam-property-function-onfailure--examples--eventinvoke-configuration-example--yaml"></a>
+#### YAML<a name="sam-property-function-onfailure--examples--eventinvoke-configuration-example-with-sqs-and-lambda-destinations--yaml"></a>

 ```
 EventInvokeConfig: